Asymptotics of the partition function for $\beta$-ensembles at high temperature: Control on the master operator

-The crucial step when one wants to analyze the loop equations, is to obtain controls on the master operator which we will show in this section.
-These bounds will allow us to apply the bound obtained in Theorem \ref{a priori bound} to functions like $\Xi^{-1}[\phi]$.
+The crucial step when one wants to deduce Theorem \ref{thm:correlators} from the analysis of the loop equations, is to obtain controls on the master operator which we will show in this section.
+These bounds will allow us to apply the bound obtained in Proposition \ref{a priori bound} to functions like $\Xi^{-1}[\phi]$.